 Occam’s razor: “The simplest explanation is usually the right one.”
 This works both for and against Ellie; we see her utter it first in a conversation with Joss on the balcony at the ball, but we see her opponents in power use it against her when she comes back from Vega with an unlikely tale.

 Ellie can’t make sense of what happened.
 As we see on the panel, she can’t explain scientifically something she felt was so real.
+This is an anti-epiphany, with the message that humans don’t know everything.
+We don’t have that capacity.

 The ‘new situation scene’ is preceded by quite a few scenes of tying up loose ends.
 We see a classic ‘Or Was It a Dream‘ trope, used quite often in picture books (such as The Polar Express).
 The black female politician who was Ellie’s biggest champion at the White House discovers that the rocket recorded 18 hours of static.
 This is like the final illustration of a picture book in which the character went on some sort of — what we assume was — an imaginative expedition but when they get home they’re holding a magical keepsake.
 The new situation for the world is that we still don’t really know anything.